zanth0/vasemaker/README.md

 # Vasemaker

-A browser-native 3D vase generator built with pure JavaScript and WebGL.
+A light, browser-native 3D vase generator built with pure JavaScript and WebGL.
 Create and customize vases in real-time using built-in browser capabilities - no plugins, downloads or external dependencies required.
 Optimized for Bambu Studio spiral vase printing.

 ## Features
 - Fully browser-native 3D modeling and preview